Mull Fiddle Week Logo

 Welcome

-I'm just so excited to announce the 2026 tutor lineup!
-I know how lucky I am to be able to call on these musicians, who I'm honoured to call my colleagues and friends.
-I know that they are as passionate about teaching as I am, which is why they are the perfect fit for Mull Fiddle Week.
+I know I always say this but I'm just so excited to announce the 2027 tutor lineup!
+I'm very lucky to be able to call on these musicians, who I'm honoured to call my colleagues and friends.
+I know that they're as passionate about teaching as I am, which is why they are the perfect fit for Mull Fiddle Week.
 Find out why I booked them below!

 Patters, smiling with her head turned to the camera and fiddle and bow in hand